s9y/s9y.github.io/documentation/developing/themes.md

 The Serendipity Emoticate plugin allows to transform usual emoticon texts to graphics.
 You may want to tweak those to match your template look.

-To customize smilies with individual images from a theme, you can create the file 'emoticons.inc.php' inside this template directory and use an array like this:
+To customize smilies with individual images from a theme, you can create the file 'emoticons.inc.php' inside this theme directory and use an array like this:

 ```
 <?php